-Trump's Treasury pick targets taxes, trade reforms: CNBC
+Trump's Treasury pick targets taxes, trade reforms: media

 Ross said he believes it is likely the Fed will raise interest rates at its meeting in December.

-(Reporting by Doina Chiacu and Dan Burns; Editing by Chizu Nomiyama)
+(Reporting by Doina Chiacu and Dan Burns; Additional reporting by Sinead Carew and Karen Brettell in New York; Editing by Chizu Nomiyama and Nick Zieminski)